GLOBAL MARKETS-U.S. shares rise on Fed hopes; euro up on Draghi remarks

 OIL MARKET EYES IRAN

-The prospect of more Fed stimulus also boosted the oil market, with Brent crude up 2 percent and U.S. crude futures up 1.4 percent.
+The prospect of more Fed stimulus boosted the oil market, with Brent crude up 1.5 percent and U.S. crude futures up 1.6 percent.

 Oil investors were also watching whether world powers will be able to strike a deal with Iran over its nuclear program.

-Gold dipped 0.1 percent on the day, following a drop of 2.5 percent on Wednesday.
-Copper gained 0.3 percent.
+Gold rose 0.2 percent on the day, following a drop of 2.5 percent on Wednesday.
+Copper gained 0.7 percent.

 * Oil price recovery, low service cost boost offshore exploration